-Token normalization is the process of canonicalizing tokens so that matches occur despite superficial differences in the character sequences of the tokens.
-The most standard way to normalize is to implicitly create equivalence classes, which are normally named after one member of the set.
-For instance,
+Token normalization is the process of canonicalizing tokens so that matches occur despite superficial differences in the character sequences of the to-EQUIVALENCE kens.
+4 The most standard way to normalize is to implicitly create equivalence CLASSES classes, which are normally named after one member of the set.
+For instance, if the tokens anti-discriminatory and antidiscriminatory are both mapped onto the term antidiscriminatory, in both the document text and queries, then searches for one term will retrieve documents that contain either.